freebsd/pkg/external/curl/docs/libcurl/opts/CURLINFO_PRIMARY_IP.md

 get a pointer to a memory area that is reused at next request so you need to copy the string if you want to keep the information.

 The **ip** pointer is NULL or points to private memory.
-You MUST NOT free - it gets freed when you call curl_easy_cleanup(3) on the corresponding CURL handle.
+You MUST NOT free - it gets freed when you call curl_easy_cleanup(3) on the corresponding curl handle.

 # %PROTOCOLS%